Would you eat a McDonalds Big Mac that was out-of-date, had been dropped on the floor, and made with a stranger’s bare hands?

 Process Street is a powerful yet easy to learn no-code tool that allows you to create, document, monitor, and manage all the processes within your organization.
 Basically, it’s super-powered checklists.

 If a quality management system allows you to oversee your inputs and outputs in terms of a quantifiable “quality”, Process Street allows you to track and manage all of your internal processes in the form of checklist templates.
 You can effortlessly build and maintain all of your internal procedures, and see who is working on them in real-time.
-Rich form fields mean you can track detailed data and information and have the results of each process output to a spreadsheet or .PDF via one of 1,000s of integrations.
+Rich form fields mean you can track detailed data and information and have the results of each process output to a spreadsheet or .PDF via one of thousands of integrations.

 Before I go any further, watch this video from managed services provider TechMD to hear about how they use Process Street to manage their internal processes.
 You could also read this article to find out a little more about what Process Street is and how it can make your life easier.